w1ndblow/w1ndblow.github.io/content/pages/index.md

-Title: {% trans %}About me{% endtrans %}
+Title: About me

-{% trans %}I love my work because web and cloud technologies get new research and development all time.
+I love my work because web and cloud technologies get new research and development all time.
 I feel forward way with this

 My favorite programming language is Python.
-My favorite projects which them i work and contribute{% endtrans %}
+My favorite projects which them i work and contribute

 * cookiecutter
 * pytest